Italian preposition DI

 Possessive adjectives (aggettivi possessivi) are used to express possession; they tell us whom an object, a person or an animal belong to.
 They correspond to the English my, your, his, her, its, our, your and their.

-Italian direct object pronouns
+Italian direct pronouns

-We already know Italian subject pronouns io, tu, lui/lei, noi, voi and loro which indicate the subject of the sentence who carries out the action.
-But besides the subject a sentence can have a direct object: the thing, person or animal who represents the recipient of the action of the verb.
+We already know Italian subject pronouns io, tu, lui/lei, noi, voi and loro, which indicate the subject of the sentence who carries out the action.
+But besides the subject, a sentence can have a direct object: the thing, person or animal who represents the recipient of the action of the verb.

 Italian adjectives and their position